testsigmahq/testsigma-docs/src/pages/docs/runs/debug-test-case-failures.md

 ---
-title: "Debug a Failed Test Case "
+title: "Debug Test Case Failures "
 metadesc: " How to debug a failed test case to identify the issue in Testsigma."
-order: 9.33
+order: 9.61
-page_id: "Debug a Failed Test Case "
+page_id: "Debug Test Case Failures "
 warning: false
 ---